*Last updated: May 2026 β tested on my live Hyperliquid account (referral code RICH888) on 2026-05-03 using a small ETH-PERP position.*

 Why Stop Losses Matter More on Hyperliquid

-Hyperliquid is a decentralized perpetuals exchange — no KYC, no middleman, and no customer support to call when things go wrong.
-If you're using leverage (even 3-5x), a sudden 5% move against you can liquidate your position before you can react.
+Hyperliquid is a decentralized perpetuals exchange β no KYC, no middleman, and no customer support to call when things go wrong.
+If you're using leverage (even 3β5x), a sudden 5% move against you can liquidate your position before you can react.
+Liquidation on Hyperliquid is fully automated and on-chain, which means there's no margin call grace period, no human intervention, and no recourse after the fact β review Hyperliquid's official liquidations documentation (linked from the trading interface) before sizing leverage.

 Unlike centralized exchanges, Hyperliquid processes everything on-chain.
 That's great for transparency, but it means you are responsible for your own risk management.
-If you're new to Hyperliquid, check out our complete Hyperliquid perpetuals review for how the platform works overall.
+If you're new to the platform, my complete Hyperliquid perpetuals review covers how Hyperliquid works overall, and the Hyperliquid setup guide walks through bridging USDC and placing your first trade.

 ---